Rengeka/Rengeka/README.md

 <div>

-##  🎓 Lnaguages and tools that I am curently stuying
+##  🎓 Languages and tools that I am curently stuying

 </div>